C# State Sync#

 QuickJSNative.FastPath.Property<PlayerController, float>("Speed", p => p.Speed, (p, v) => p.Speed = v);

-No JavaScript changes needed — the same useFrameSync(() => player.Health) call now hits the fast path automatically.
+No JavaScript changes needed.
+The same useFrameSync(() => player.Health) call now hits the fast path automatically.

-See Zero-Allocation Interop for the full details on FastPath registration and the za API.
+See Zero-Allocation Interop for the full details.

 Reference#